redhat-developer/odo/docs/install-service-binding-operator.md

 ---
 # Installing Service Binding Operator

-This document walks you through the steps to install [Service Binding Operator v0.3.0](https://github.com/redhat-developer/service-binding-operator/tree/v0.3.0) on OpenShift cluster and [Service Binding Operator v0.4.0](https://operatorhub.io/operator/service-binding-operator) on Kubernetes cluster.
+This document walks you through the steps to install [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator/) on OpenShift cluster and Kubernetes cluster.

 ## Why do I need the Service Binding Operator?